pygame/pygame/README.rst

    pip --version

-If a message such as "pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)" appears, you are ready to install pygame!
+If a message such as ``pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)`` appears, you are ready to install pygame!
 To install it, enter this command:
 ::

    pip install pygame